mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Unlike abstract classes, interfaces cannot

-- specify access modifiers (all members are public)
+- specify access modifiers (all members are `public`)
 - define constructor signatures
 - define default method implementations

 Interfaces are similar to type aliases that describe object shapes.
-Both can describe properties and method signatures.
-But there are three differences:
+Both can describe properties and method signatures, but there are three differences:

 1. Interfaces can extend another interface, a type alias, or a class (weird).
    Type aliases cannot.
-2. Interfaces can be defined multiple times in the same scope and their definitions are merged.
+2. Interfaces can be defined multiple times in the same scope and their definitions will be merged.
 Type aliases cannot.
 3. The right side of a type alias can be another type (truly an alias).

-The bottom line is that there is no strong reason to prefer one over the other.
+The bottom line is that there is no strong reason to prefer one over the other for defining an object shape.
 But it seems the community prefers using interfaces when either will do.

 ## `Record` Utility Type

-`Record` is one of the provided utility types.
+Like `Readonly` described earlier, `Record` is one of the provided utility types.
+More are described in the next section.

-It is used to defines a type that is a mapping from a set of keys to values.
+It is used to define a type that is a mapping from a set of keys to values.
 The keys must be strings, numbers, or symbols.
 The values can be any type.
 For example: